Risk management

 Process for the preparation and monitoring of the financial and management plan, control and reporting of Financial Risks

-Maintenance of a debt ratio between a fixed rate and floating rate to minimise the risk of rising interest rates (as at 31 December 2022, 90.8% of the gross financial debt was at fixed rate and 9.2% at floating rate)
+High incidence of fixed-rate financial and bond debts (as at 31 December 2024, 85.4% of the gross financial debt was at a fixed rate and 14.6% was at floating rate)

-Monitoring of the main economic and financial indicators, including financial structure indices used by rating agencies, liquidity indicators and liquidity buffers, risk indicators of counterparty liabilities, and of certain key parameters, such as the ratio between debt and the RAB, indicators of debt mix/composition (fixed/variable, short/long, used/agreed)
+Monitoring of the main economic and financial indicators, including financial structure indices used by rating agencies, liquidity indicators, debt mix/composition, risk indicators of counterparty liabilities, and of certain key parameters, such as the ratio between debt and the RAB

 Description